Virginia Commonwealth University: Life Sciences

 VCU Life Sciences comprises three units: the Center for the Study of Biological Complexity (CSBC), the Center for Environmental Studies (CES), and the Rice Center for Environmental Life Sciences.
 VCU Life Sciences offers an undergraduate and graduate programs as well as a PhD program in Integrated Life Sciences (ILS).
 Note that the Department of Biology is a separate unit independent of Life Sciences although there are numerous active interactions between the two.
 The highly interdisciplinary, systems-based program relies on hundreds of faculty members.
 With activities at the local, regional and national levels, VCU Life Sciences helps increase public literacy in the life sciences and provides an assessment of American public attitudes toward the field.

 VCU da Vinci Center

 VCU schools of the Arts, Business, and Engineering have collaborated to create the VCU da Vinci Center for Innovation in Product Design and Development.
 Student teams from these schools take on a product development or design challenge posed by one of the center's industry partners.
 In addition to the current collaboration, the College of Humanities and Sciences joined the Center late in the Fall 2012 semester.
 The VCU da Vinci Center offers an undergraduate certificate and a master's degree in product innovation.
 The Masters of Product Innovation is the first of its kind in the United States.

 Rankings and recognitions

 In 2025, U.S. News & World Report classified VCU as a Tier 1 University with an overall National University rank of tied for 136th and a rank of tied for 69th among all public colleges and universities in the United States.
+The university's School of the Arts (VCUarts) was tied for No. 2 in the nation among public university schools of arts and design.
+The New York Times called it "that rare public research institution that has put the arts front and center".
+The VCU Brandcenter, the School of Business' graduate program in advertising, has also been ranked first in the nation by Creativity Magazine and as one of the top 60 design schools in the world by BusinessWeek.